tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/购买指南/计费方式_intl_en.md

 ## Billing Mode

 You can estimate your SCF usage and calculate the corresponding fees by using the [SCF Price Calculator](https://buy.cloud.tencent.com/price/scf/calculator).
-For more information on SCF billing, please see [Billing Mode](https://intl.cloud.tencent.com/document/product/583/12284), [Pricing](https://intl.cloud.tencent.com/document/product/583/12281) and [Notes on Arrears](https://intl.cloud.tencent.com/document/product/583/12283).
+For more information on SCF billing, please see [Billing Mode](https://intl.cloud.tencent.com/document/product/583/12284), [Pricing](https://intl.cloud.tencent.com/document/product/583/12281), and [Notes on Arrears](https://intl.cloud.tencent.com/document/product/583/12283).

 SCF is pay-as-you-go hourly in **USD** based on your actual usage.
 An SCF bill consists of the following four parts (each part is billed according to its statistics and calculation method, and the fees are accurate to two decimal places in **USD**).

-* Resource usage fees
+- Resource usage fees
-* Invocation fees
+- Invocation fees
-* Public network outbound traffic fees
+- Public network outbound traffic fees
-* Idle provisioned concurrency fees
+- Idle provisioned concurrency fees

 For the unit prices of resource usage, invocations, public network outbound traffic, and idle provisioned concurrency, please see [Pricing](https://intl.cloud.tencent.com/document/product/583/12281).
 Here, the public network outbound traffic is calculated in GB.
-For more information, please see the "Bill-by-traffic" section in [Network Traffic Billing](https://intl.cloud.tencent.com/document/product/213/10578#bill-by-traffic).
+For more information, please see the "Bill-by-traffic" section in [Public Network Billing](https://intl.cloud.tencent.com/document/product/213/10578#bill-by-traffic).

 ## Billing Principles